vergecurrency/vDroid/README.md

 # AndroidVergeWallet
-Android Verge wallet, concept (front-end) based on iOS repo
+Android Verge wallet, concept based on iOS repo

 To get started, thanks to those who encourage me doing this.